 Green - Recreational (Parks, Trails and Other Green Spaces)

-3. Take a walk.
-In under ten minutes, you may be at the destination you originally chose, or you may have stumbled upon something even better.
-That’s the beauty of walking Downtown: you have more time to look around and find something unexpected.
+In just under 10 minutes, you may be at the destination you originally chose, or you may have stumbled upon something even better!
+That’s the beauty of walking Downtown.

-Although it seems an ordinary activity, walking – and the power it holds – should never be underestimated.
+Although it seems an ordinary activity, walking should never be underestimated.
 Here are a few reasons why:

-Walking in urban areas, specifically, hosts additional benefits.
+Walking in urban areas hosts additional benefits.
 Urban communities that support walking are associated with:

-Walk Duluth is a collaborative tactical urbanism initiative between the Healthy Duluth Area Coalition and the Greater Downtown Council to demonstrate the potential for long-term active living and wayfinding signage in Duluth.
-For more information on the Healthy Duluth Area Coalition and their work, visit www.healthyduluth.org.
+Walk Duluth is an initiative between the Healthy Duluth Area Coalition and the Greater Downtown Council to demonstrate the potential for long-term active living in Duluth.

 1. Dunton, G., et al., 2006, Perceived barriers to walking for physical activity